Hepatitis B immune globulin

-Brand Name: HepaGam B, HepaGam B NovaPlus, Hyperhep B, Nabi-HB, H-BIG, Hyperhep, Bayhep B, Nabi-HB Novaplus
+Brand names: HepaGam B, HepaGam B NovaPlus, Hyperhep B, Nabi-HB, H-BIG, ... show all 8 brands Hyperhep, Bayhep B, Nabi-HB Novaplus

 What is hepatitis B immune globulin?

 Hepatitis B immune globulin is made from human plasma containing proteins that protect against the type B form of hepatitis (inflammation of the liver).